-Moon inside Winter Circle on February 7 | EarthSky.org
+Moon in Winter Circle February 14 and 15 | EarthSky.org

-Tonight’s waxing gibbous moon – February 7, 2017 – shines inside a large asterism that we in the Northern Hemisphere often call the Winter Circle.
-It’s an incredibly large star configuration made of brilliant winter stars.
-Around the world on this night, the moon is inside the Circle.
-From anywhere in the Northern Hemisphere, look for the Winter Circle to fill up much of the eastern half of sky at nightfall.
-By mid-evening, the Winter Circle will swing to your southern sky, and then it will drift into the western sky around midnight.
-If you’re in the Southern Hemisphere … although it’s not winter for you, these same stars appear near the moon.
+On February 14 and 15, 2019, you’ll find the waxing gibbous moon shining inside a large asterism that we in the Northern Hemisphere often call the Winter Circle.
+It’s a very large star configuration made of brilliant winter stars.
+Around the world on this night, the moon shines inside the Circle.
+From anywhere in the Northern Hemisphere, look for this pattern to fill up much of the eastern half of sky at nightfall.
+At 8 to 9 p.m., the Winter Circle will swing to your southern sky, and then it will drift into your western sky around midnight.

+If you’re in the Southern Hemisphere … although it’s not winter for you, these same stars appear around the moon.
+But, for you, the Circle will appear upside-down with respect to our chart.
+The star Sirius will be at the top, instead of the bottom.

-The Winter Circle – sometimes called the Winter Hexagon – is not one of the 88 recognized constellations.
-Rather, it’s an asterism – a pattern of stars that’s fairly easy to recognize.
-Our sky chart cannot adequately convey the Winter Circle’s humongous size!
+The Winter Circle is sometimes called the Winter Hexagon.
+It’s not one of the 88 recognized constellations, but instead an asterism – a pattern of stars that’s fairly easy to recognize.
+Our sky chart can’t adequately convey the Winter Circle’s humongous size!
 It dwarfs the constellation Orion the Hunter, which is a rather large constellation, occupying the southwestern part of the Winter Circle pattern.

 Enjoying EarthSky so far?
 Sign up for our free daily newsletter today!